 Hal Crosswell, MD | AYA Medical Director

 Dr. Crosswell is a board certified pediatric and adolescent oncology-trained specialist with a decade of experience in pediatric, adolescent and young adult cancer care.
 He graduated from the Medical University of South Carolina in Charleston before completing an internship and residency in pediatrics at the University of Louisville’s Kosair Children’s Hospital in Kentucky.
 He then completed a fellowship in Pediatric Hematology and Oncology at Emory University in Atlanta.
 He is active in many local and national medical organizations.
 In addition to overseeing AYA Cancer Care, he is Director of Clinical Research at Bon Secours Medical Group.
 He is married with 3 children and enjoys spending time with his family and pursuing outdoor activities.

-Kaitlin Nagle is a 2008 graduate of Clemson University’s Nursing program.
-She trained at Levine Children’s Hospital in Charlotte, North Carolina for four years on their pediatric hematology, oncology, and bone marrow transplant unit before joining St. Francis’s AYA team in 2012.
-She enjoys working with the AYA population as the outpatient nurse at Bon Secours Hematology & Oncology.
-Outside of work, Kaitlin enjoys traveling, planning her upcoming wedding, and spoiling her rescue dog, Palmer.
+Kaitlin Bomar is a 2008 graduate of Clemson University’s Nursing program.
+She worked at Levine Children’s Hospital in Charlotte, North Carolina for four years on their pediatric hematology, oncology, and bone marrow transplant unit before joining St. Francis’s AYA team in 2012.
+She enjoys working with AYA patients and families as the outpatient nurse at Bon Secours Hematology & Oncology.
+Outside of work, Kaitlin enjoys traveling, being outside, and spending time with family and friends.

 Nicole Vickery, RN, BSN, OCN | AYA Nurse Navigator